🎉 Patent Granted — Our Agentic AI Framework has been officially patented | 30th September 2025 Know More

 Figure 1: An attempt to model a conversation with the flow chart approach.
 As you can see, it is very hard to highlight only the abstract meanings that are essential to visualize the overall behavior.
 Again, there is no unification and hence the conceptual aspects can vary in each modeling attempt.

-With the above simple framework, we can certainly represent conversational scenarios in a compact way.
+With the above simple framework, we can certainly represent agentic scenarios in a compact way.
 But the representational power of this framework has to be extended a bit more.
 Let’s consider two other scenarios that we have to carefully generalize.

 To address the first scenario, we had to assume that the queries related to the first scenario are answered using a pre-configured knowledge base.
 Also we had to make further assumptions as well.